-Throughout 2020, Labaronne-Citaf is mobilising alongside Aquasssitance, setting up sustainable actions in terms of water, sanitation and waste management.
+Throughout 2020, Labaronne-Citaf has been mobilised alongside Aquasssitance, setting up sustainable actions in terms of water, sanitation and waste management.

-For this 2nd edition, our company is committed to Aquassistance, a humanitarian association of SUEZ Group employees, by supporting its various actions around the world.
+For this 2nd edition, our company has committed itself to Aquassistance, a humanitarian association of SUEZ Group employees, by supporting its various actions around the world.

 Today, nearly a quarter of the world’s population is under very serious water stress.
 In addition, global warming intensifies and increases all natural risks, which have a direct impact on the water cycle.